-When this is completed the Doctoral Committee Approval form should be completed, signed and submitted to the registrar in the Center for Student Advising & Records, 710 Allen Hall.
+When this is completed the Graduate Program Committee Approval form should be completed, signed and submitted to the registrar in the Center for Student Advising & Records, 710 Allen Hall.

-In the past, some students have been waiting until the Proposal meeting to submit this form; it may then be determined that their committee is not appropriate and replacements and/or additions must be made after the proposal meeting has taken place.
+In the past, some students have been waiting until the Proposal meeting to submit this form; it may then be determined that their committee is not appropriate, and replacements and/or additions must be made after the proposal meeting has taken place.
 This will no longer be allowed.
-This is why it is very important to submit the Doctoral Committee Approval form promptly after the development of the committee and well in advance of the proposal meeting.
+This is why it is very important to submit the Graduate Program Committee Approval form promptly after the development of the committee and well in advance of the proposal meeting.

-The Center for Student Advising and Records has this and other forms online at: http://advising.cehs.wvu.edu/home/forms
+The Center for Student Advising and Records has this and other forms online at: https://cehs.wvu.edu/student-resources/forms.

-The composition of the doctoral committee is officially described in the "Guide to Doctoral Programs"; see Appendix D above.
-The checklist is repeated below:
+The composition of the doctoral committee is officially described in the College Checklist for Doctoral Committee Composition on the next page.